christianalfoni/reactx/docs/05_explicit_states.md

 This has several benefits:

-- The explicit states is a string that describes that actual state
+- The explicit states is a string that describes the actual state
 - With TypeScript you can narrow down what values are available in each state and you can exhaust what states are available
-- You can guarantee that certain logic is only run in certain states
+- You can guarantee that certain behaviors is only run in certain states

 Normally a finite state machine is implemented with a dispatcher type of concept.
 That means you can ask it to do anything at any point in time, but its internal implementation guards the execution by checking the current state.
 The bad side to this is that you will never know from a consumption perspective what functionality belongs to what state.